ZERO ENERGY BUILDING

 To maintain the comfortable humidity inside the house the walls are plastered with a and it has the capacity to absorb the moisture from air giving a maintained humidity inside the house.

-The cooling system is also used as dehumidifying machine, in case we want to reduce the relative humidity of house, the variable speed fan starts sending lesser air thru blowers further into the house which results to low humidity.
+The cooling system is also used as the dehumidifying machine, in case we want to reduce the relative humidity of the house, the variable speed fan starts sending lesser air thru blowers further into the house which results in low humidity.

 SOLAR PANELS ON THE ROOFTOP

-The converts the sunrays to electrical energy so the electric dept. is amazed to see that the electric meter starts running backward, in fact you can ask tell your utility companies to pay you is something extraordinary.
-There is inverter installed inside which converts the direct current produced by solar panels to alternative current which is used in USA.
+The convert the sunrays to electrical energy so the electric dept. is amazed to see that the electric meter starts running backward, in fact, you can ask tell your utility companies to pay you is something extraordinary.
+There is an inverter installed inside which converts the direct current produced by solar panels to alternating current which is used in the USA.

 HVAC SYSTEM IN ZERO ENERGY BUILDINGS

 are provided in such a way that during summer they protect the sun to hit the windows and during winter the sun can reach the windows and also protection from the rain.
-This system is designed based on the wind direction.
-Large overhang is provided in front porch of house so avoids direct sun to heat the entrance.
+This system is designed based on wind direction.
+A large overhang is provided on the front porch of the house so avoids direct sun to heat the entrance.